 Welcome!
-My name is Taylor, and this blog is my brain on health policy.
-This is the place where I consolidate and refine my insights.
+I am Taylor J. Christensen, M.D., and this blog is my brain on health policy.
+It is the place where I consolidate and refine my insights.

 Let me tell you how I found health policy.

-Way back as a pre-med undergrad, I read Atul Gawande’s Complications, which opened my eyes to the fact that the healthcare system is an incredible and complex problem needing to be solved.
+Way back as a pre-med undergrad, I read Atul Gawande’s book, Complications, which opened my eyes to the fact that the healthcare system is an incredible and complex problem needing to be solved.
 Ever since then, I can’t stop thinking about how to solve that problem.
-This led me to a degree in business strategy, part of a health policy PhD (institutional funding’s a killer), a year spent designing payment reforms for the state of Utah, and various other research endeavors.
-My dream is to be the health policy adviser to every decision maker involved in designing our future healthcare system.
+So, along the way to becoming an internal medicine physician, this led me to a degree in business strategy, part of a health policy PhD (institutional funding’s a killer–thanks a lot AHRQ!), a year spent designing payment reforms for the state of Utah, and various other research endeavors.
+My career plan is to continue practicing as a physician while dedicating a great deal of effort to researching and writing about health policy.

 I included “clear thinking” in the title of this blog because of a speech I once heard by a banking leader who foresaw the financial collapse of 2008 and led his bank through it without losing solvency.
 He said everyone around him was going along and not questioning because they trusted that the masses couldn’t possibly all be wrong.
 But the masses are wrong sometimes, and the world needs clear thinkers who can think for themselves and see things the way they truly are.
 I am striving to do that here.

-I’m open for anyone to contact me with questions, points of disagreement, ideas for collaboration, or whatever (except for advertising inquiries, which I ignore): firstname.lastname@example.org.
+I’m open for anyone to contact me with questions, points of disagreement, ideas for collaboration, or whatever (except for advertising inquiries, which I ignore–this blog is not a for-profit venture!): firstname.lastname@example.org.